 Indie filmmaker Shane Michael Butler’s comedy-drama Down the Cape is a very sweet micro-budget film based on school friendship and how it’s important to maintain your real self no matter how much time or distance separates you.
-Although the film doesn’t really go deep into the relationship or the past of each character, it somehow touches the essence of understanding between friendships at different levels.
+Although the film doesn’t really go deep into the relationship or the past of each character, it somehow touches on the essence of understanding between friendships at different levels.

 Down the Cape highlights the new personas of few while underlining the consequences of their friendships if they don’t remain truthful.
 Even though few of them try to project themselves by playing up with the reality or exaggerating things which they nowhere relate to, their old relationship would certainly bring all of them to a reality check in recognizing the role they play in each other’s life.
-It shows how their new perceptions of themselves should never really come to the terms of friendship and how it’s easy to be just themselves than trying to be different.
+It shows how their new perceptions of themselves should never really come to terms with friendship and how it’s easy to be just themselves than try to be different.

 The full movie is available online on YouTube, but I’m not too sure if it’s available everywhere, as I had to send a request to the makers to make it available for me on YouTube.
-If you have any query, you may reach out to the team on their Facebook Like Page.
+If you have any queries, you may reach out to the team on their Facebook Like Page.